needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 #### Teleportation Anchor Interactable

-The Teleportation Anchor is a specialization of the `BaseTeleportInteractable` class that allows the user to teleport to an anchor location by selecting the anchor or an area around it.
+The Teleportation Anchor is a specialization of the `BaseTeleportationInteractable` class that allows the user to teleport to an anchor location by selecting the anchor or an area around it.

 The Teleportation Anchor Interactable is intended to be used by the XR Ray Interactor or any of its specializations.
 It uses the intersection point of the ray and the area's collision volume to determine the location that the user wants to teleport to.
 It can also optionally match the user's rotation to the forward direction of the attach transform of the selecting Interactor.
 The Teleportation Anchor Interactable has a specialized implementation of the `GenerateTeleportRequest` method, which generates a teleportation request that is queued with the Teleportation Provider.